 Upon completing his IFR and instructor ratings at Prairie School of Mission Aviation, Jason began the process applying to serve with MAF as a pilot.

-Parents to two sons, Jason and his wife Melanie are currently serving with MAF in Papua New Guinea.
+Parents to two sons, Jason and his wife Melanie have served with MAF in Papua New Guinea.

 Dallas was the recipient of our first $5,000 scholarship.